 - 1. Log in to vRO with privileged credential. - 2.
 Duplicate the sample workflow into a folder where the vRA tenant has access. - 3.
 Edit the duplicated workflow. - 4.
-Remove all the attributes from the workflow. - 5.
+Remove all the attributes from the workflow - 5.
 Create input parameters for ServiceTemplate (ASM:Template type), DeploymentName (string), and DeploymentDescription (string).
-There should be four input parameters in total. - 6.
-Select the Schema tab, and remove all the design elements except for the action element, DeployService. - 7.
+There should be four input parameters in total.

+- 6. Select the Schema tab, and remove all the design elements except for the action element, DeployService. - 7.
 Edit the DeployService element.
 Bind the local parameters and source parameters accordingly. - 8.
-Save the workflow and close the editor mode. - NOTE: This workflow is ready to be encapsulated into a vRA XaaS Blueprint. - 9.
-Go back to the vRA tenant console, create a XaaS Blueprint by choosing the modified workflow.
-Proceed until the new XaaS Blueprint is added. - NOTE: The blueprint form has auto populated fields.
-Updating the fields is not mandatory. - 10.
-Publish the XaaS Blueprint, and grant access to the users to this catalog item. - 11.
+Save the workflow and close the editor mode.

+NOTE: This workflow is ready to be encapsulated into a vRA Service Blueprint.

+9. Go back to the vRA tenant console, create a service blueprint by choosing the modified workflow.
+Proceed until the new Service Blueprint is added.

+NOTE: The blueprint form has auto populated fields.
+Updating the fields is not mandatory.

+- 10. Publish the Service Blueprint, and grant access to the users to this catalog item. - 11.
 The input parameters are required to grant access to user to use the catalog items.
-It can only be chosen from the vRO inventory for any ASM vRO Integration API objects, For more information, see Adding a New ASM Appliance Object to vRO Inventory. - 12.
-As the User Interaction elements are removed from the workflow, the vRA user has to carefully select the ASM:Template object that is in the selected ASM:Appliance object. - NOTE: Mismatching in selection will make the ASM server to refuse the deployment. - 13.
-Provide the service name and description to complete all the fields (Optional).
+It can only be chosen from the vRO inventory for any ASM vRO Integration API objects, (for more information, see the Add ASM Appliance workflow and vRO inventory). - 12.
+As the User Interaction elements are removed from the workflow, the vRA user has to carefully select the ASM:Template object that is in the selected ASM:Appliance object.

-14. Click Submit.
+NOTE: Mismatching in selection will make the ASM server to refuse the deployment.

+- 13. Provide the service name and description to complete all the fields (Optional). - 14.
+Click Submit.